Storm Damaged Landscape Trees

 - If there is potential for property damage.

-- It there are bent or twisted branches under pressure that may cause kick back.
+- If there are bent or twisted branches under pressure that may cause kickback.

-- If you want advice on whether to prune or to remove the tree.
+- If you want advice on whether to prune or remove the tree.

 - The tree is of great sentimental or financial value.